Alcohol edu & Haven

 Please note that the data we collect from responses to the program is anonymous and strictly confidential.
 We can only access aggregate data and thus, cannot view identified, individual responses.

-Incoming students arriving in Fall, 2017, may access AlcoholEdu and Haven online on or after Monday, July 31, 2017.
+Incoming students arriving in January, 2018, may access AlcoholEdu and Haven online on or after Monday, December 11, 2017.

 To take the course you will need a computer with Internet access and audio capabilities.
 If you do not have access to a computer at home, you may use any publicly available computer with internet access.